SophieRoseMcDonald/WDI_14_HOMEWORK/Sophie/wk10/4-thu/jsdatatype/readme.md

 |false|true|?|
 |false|false|?|

+ANSWER:
+a	b	a AND b
+true	true	// true
+true	false	// false
+false	true	// false
+false	false	// false
+a	b	a OR b
+true	true	// true
+true	false	// true
+false	true	// true
+false	false	// false
+a	b	a != b
+3	3	// false
+1	5	// true
+2	"2" // true
+a	b	!a AND (a OR b)
+true	true	// true
+true	false	// false
+false	true	// true
+false	false	 // true

 ## Conditionals

 You're a bouncer at a bar.
 Given an `age` variable, create a conditional that satisfies the following requirements...